Emekarr/secure-keyx/README.md

 This method is used to generate, encrypt and cache the shared secret.
 It does this using the clientPublicKey gotten from `ClientSecureKeyExchange`, 32 character encryption key passed in the class constructor and the redis connection provided using the `setRedisConnection()`.

+### `getSecret(options)`

+This method is used to retrieve the cached encrypted secrets stored in redis.
+You can specify whether to return the encrypted or decrypted version of the secret using `decrypt` option in `GetSecretOptions`.

 Example:

 ```javascript